« What Happened? The AIG Bonus Kerfuffle | Main | Obama Places His Bets… »

 In my previous post, I attempted to explain that retention bonuses are not new, nor are they sinister plots to distribute taxpayer money to rich executives.
 Especially when a company is going through tough times, retention bonuses can be absolutely critical to retaining the most critical people so that the company can flourish again when the crisis is over.
 I roundly criticized our leaders (including the President) for misleading the American people into believing that this wasn’t the case.

 I stand by that criticism.
 However, if AIG’s retention contracts were written such that bonuses (especially substantial ones) are still paid even after an employee leaves, then we’re talking about extremely poorly written contracts.
-Also, if you believe that almost 20% of your division’s staff requires $1 million to remain with the firm, then you haven’t done nearly enough to incent them in other ways.

 Topics: Money Talk, News and/or Media, Political Rantings | 1 Comment »